talmiller2/portfolio_alert/README.md

 ![pythonanywhere_files](screenshots/pythonanywhere_files.png)
 Set up the cron job under the Tasks tab as follows with the command "python portfolio_alert/run_portfolio_alert.py":
 ![pythonanywhere_task](screenshots/pythonanywhere_task.png)
-Note that in the free version the cron job has a one month expiry date that would need to be renewd using the "Extend expiry" button.
-This kind of defies the purpose of this tool but is the best I came up with currently that is free.
+Note that in the free version the cron job has a one month expiry date that would need to be renewed using the "Extend expiry" button.
+This kind of defies the purpose of this tool but is the best I came up with, using free available options.